Fear Indifference not Rejection

 Fear indifference, not rejection.

-If you’d like to know more about how eatbigfish can help you tackle your own strategic challenges, get in touch at hello@eatbigfish.com – we’d love to hear from you.
+If you’d like to know more about how eatbigfish can help you tackle your strategic challenge with a challenger mindset, get in touch at www.eatbigfish.com – we’d love to hear from you.